thedjpetersen/reglib/README.md

 Working with the library is just instantiating the class and calling it's member functions

-First import the module
+1. First import the module
 	import registration

-Set up variables with your student id and password for the registration website.
-	sid = '930608334'
-	pin = '431254'
+2. Set up variables with your student id and password for the registration website. sid = '930608334' pin = '431254'

-Instantiate the class
+3. Instantiate the class
 	registration_class = registration.infosu(sid, pin)

+4. Call function you need.
+	transcript = registration_class.get_transcript
+	transcript.grades
+	transcript.credits